-- After returning to the first state (0111), the sequence should restart with the 0111 $\rightarrow$ 0101 step, and then follow the remaining steps given. - The leftmost LED (DS1) should show the most significant bit of each step in the sequence, while the rightmost LED (DS4) should show the least significant bit.
+- After returning to the first state (0111), the sequence should restart with the 0111 → 0101 step, and then follow the remaining steps given.
+You should not display the 0111 state twice in a row when restarting. - The leftmost LED (DS1) should show the most significant bit of each step in the sequence, while the rightmost LED (DS4) should show the least significant bit.
 These LEDs are connected to Port C, but in the reverse order (DS4 holds the most significant bit within that port).